uvarc/rc-website/content/userinfo/rivanna/software/containers.md

 singularity pull docker://uvarc/pytorch:1.5.1
 ```

-Images that contain `ipykernel` can be added to your Jupyter kernel.
+Images that contain `ipykernel` can be added to your list of Jupyter kernels.
 To verify:
 ```
 singularity exec <container_name>.sif pip list | grep ipykernel
 ```